Colossians 1:1-29 - Outline of Colossians (Book Notes menu page)

 • Paul is writing from prison.

-• He has experienced persecution, danger and deprivation, for the privilege of serving Christ and proclaiming His Word.
+• He has experienced persecution, danger and deprivation,

-• He bore these afflictions {GK=thlipsis, anguish, burdens} in his own fleshly body, for the sake of Christ's body, which is the Church.
+in his own fleshly body, for the sake of Christ's body, which is the Church.
+Php 2:17,18

-• its purpose -
+• his purpose as a servant -

-• "for you" - ("...given to me for you," v.24a,25b) -
+1. "for you... given to me for you," (v.24a,25b) -

 The stewardship which Paul had received from Christ, was not a position of personal exaltation, but rather a responsibility to serve the body of Christ.
 As Christ's servant, Paul was often under-appreciated, misunderstood, slandered, or even opposed by other members of the body (eg., 2Cor 12:14-19).

 But the body of Christ, made up of many believers, lacks maturity.
-We need to be filled with the knowledge of our Lord, if we are to be full of fruit, and full of joy in the face of opposition (v.9-11).
+We need to be filled up with the knowledge of our Lord, if we are to be full of fruit, and full of joy in the face of opposition (v.9-11).

+Paul, as a member of Christ's body, was suffering for the welfare of the rest of the body.
 Paul's sufferings had nothing to do with the purchase of salvation.
-But he was stretched beyond measure in the process of bringing the unsaved to new birth, and spiritual babies to maturity (eg., Gal 4:19).
+But he was stretched to fulfill his assigned task of leading the unsaved to new birth (2Cor 5:17-21), and nurturing God's newborn children to maturity (eg., 2Cor 1:5,6; 4:8-12; 2Tim 2:8-10).

-• "to fulfill {GK=pleroo, fill up, complete} the word of God" -
+3. "to fulfill {GK=pleroo, fill up, complete} the word of God" (v.25,26) -

 What does Paul mean by 'fill up the Word of God'?

-1. v.25-27 - The Lord was using Paul to complete the written Word, which up to that time did not include the 'mystery,' which God had chosen not to reveal in OT times.
+which up to that time did not include the 'mystery,' which God had chosen not to reveal in OT times.

-Although God's purposes have been settled from ages past, He hid {GK=apokrupto, kept secret} certain things which He has made manifest {GK=phanero, brought to light} to NT saints {believers set apart to Christ}, including believing Gentiles.
+Although God's purposes have been settled from ages past, He hid {GK=apokrupto, kept secret} certain things which He has now made manifest {GK=phanero, brought to light} to NT saints {believers set apart to Christ}, including believing Gentiles. cp.
+Rom 16:25-26; 1Cor 2:7; Eph 3:3-6

-2. The Lord was using Paul to 'fill up' the understanding of Christ's body (v.9) concerning the Person of their Head, in whom all 'Fullness' dwells (v.15-19).
+3. The Lord was using Paul to 'fill up' the understanding of Christ's body (v.9)

-• the Mystery Defined: Christ in you, the hope of glory.
-Col 3:3,4
+• the Mystery Defined: "Christ in you, the hope of glory." v.27; Col 3:3,4

 It was for this hope {confident expectation}, possessed by his readers through their faith in Christ, that Paul gave thanks, in v.3-5.